 Well, we all know about COVID-19 – the new strain of Coronavirus is the biggest problem the world is struggling with today.
 The outbreak of COVID-19 now has been declared a pandemic by WHO, because it continues to spread around the globe.
 And due to this many states and cities have imposed complete lockdown, and it is already having a major effect on international commerce.
-The real estate owners, property managers and landlords should be well prepared to address the concerns impacting the industry as a result of the virus, because this is expanding in the United States.
+The real estate owners, property managers in Baltimore and landlords should be well prepared to address the concerns impacting the industry as a result of the virus, because this is expanding in the United States.

 Millions of U.S. households are expected to face financial burdens.
 There are many who have no jobs and they can even go and search for job outside during the lockdown.
 And there are people who want to know whether or not they should pay the rent.
 Well, those who are facing reduced hours or job loss and are worried about making rent payment this month, just calm.
 President Trump has already said that the Department of Housing and Urban Development “all foreclosure and evictions” will suspend through the end of April.